Silica (Crystalline) Profile

 Inhalation is the most important route of occupational exposure to silica.

-CAREX Canada estimates that approximately 380,000 Canadians are exposed to silica in their workplace.
+CAREX Canada estimates that approximately 429,000 Canadians are exposed to silica in their workplace.
 The largest industrial group exposed is construction.
-In terms of occupation, the largest occupational groups exposed to silica were construction trades labourers, heavy equipment operators, and plasterers and drywallers.
+In terms of occupation, the largest occupational groups exposed to silica are construction trades labourers, heavy equipment operators, plasterers and drywallers, and plumbers.

 Exposure to crystalline silica, especially quartz, may also occur in a number of other industries and occupations due to its wide and variable use.
 Workers can be exposed in industries such as mining, agriculture, and various manufacturing industries.[1,3,4] Job tasks that are typically associated with exposure to silica include grinding, sandblasting, crushing, chipping, mixing, and plowing.